 2. Write it down.
 However works for you.
 I like an old-school A4 notebook, others prefer a laptop, it doesn’t matter, just write it.

 3. Write like you would speak.
 Use simple language with no jargon, buzz words or competencies.
+Use short words that are easier to say.
 Less is more – keep it concise.